PinkiePieExplosion/PinkiePieExplosion/README.md

 Timezone: (UTC -04:00)

-I am from the USA, but I am also Irish & Ukrainian & some other stuff!

-I am active on Ponytown & Discord!

 I am usually at docks in MY Fez skin, usually my untinted version or some other version of it!

 <img width="30" alt="IMG_5384" src="https://github.com/user-attachments/assets/475490f1-8303-4f5b-a1bb-01c4e0ce7d3e" /> I am also a Kemonomimi!

 My Main Kemonomimi types are German Shepherd & Pomeranian!!

-My Kinsona & fursona (& possibly fictionkin) is my Fez skin!
+My Kinsona & fursona is MV of Fez!
+(Y'know the red pony?)
 I have implemented a lot of my personality into him & I hv started to involuntarily reply to the name "Fez"!
+I doubt there are any others who kin Fez but if there are then I don't think I mind doubles!
+I don't get upset seeing Fez skins unless they have BLANTANTLY copied my skin!

 As you can probably tell, I LOVE Jerry from Hoppers & Mountain Dew!!
 My favorite flavor is Baja-Blast (sugar-free); it tastes better when it's sugar-free, ngl.